 Quality glassware is ridiculously inexpensive

 It can be found at any thrift store.
 I've even found some good, weighty pieces at my local Dollar Tree.
 It's not often that I recommend dollar stores, but in terms of glassware, they are definitely worth investigating.
 Glass items can be purchased at either of these locations for anywhere from .49 cents for smaller items, to $5 or $10 for larger serving pieces.
-Stay tuned for my collaboration post on "How to Decorate on a Budget", coming up later this month.

 The photo below shows how simple wine decanters can be used as an everyday centerpiece for the table.
 Notice also how the light bounces off of them, making the room glow.
 When you're ready to use the items for their intended purpose, simply clean them and change out the contents.
 This helps to fight against collecting clutter, and ensures that every item you bring into your home is put to good use.

-Use as Artwork
+Works Great as Artwork

 The floor to ceiling bookcase below illustrates beautifully how glass can be used in place of traditional wall art.
 Here, colored glass vases are featured in this mid-century modern room.
 When you live in a space that restricts you from hanging any type of wall decor, displaying glassware on bookshelves and sideboards is a great alternative.